Skip to content

 Film & TV 2.0

-Around 2003, after Democrats were walloped in the midterms, and the established liberal advocacy organizations in D.C. proved unable to register any victories against President Bush, the… Read more “Film & TV 2.0”
+Around 2003, after Democrats were walloped in the midterms and the big left-leaning organizations in D.C. proved unable to register any victories against President Bush, the professional left was desperate.
+So desperate that many Dems and lots of orgs actually … Read more

 Stephen Colbert Wins